peteash10/blog.peteashton.com/_posts/2017-12-30-how-to-help-fat-fluffs.md

 ---
-layout: post
+layout: posts
 title:  "How to help Fat Fluffs rabbit rescue"
 date:   2017-12-30 12:42:32 +0000
 category: "Rabbits"
-description: I've been helping there recently, because rabbits are awesome.
+excerpt: I've been helping there recently, because rabbits are awesome.
 There are a number of ways you can help too.
 ---

 ***Massive caveat - I am an occasional volunteer and not formally associated with Fat Fluffs.
 This page is to raise awareness and paint a picture of what can be done.
 It may be slightly wrong or out of date.
 You should always [contact them first](http://www.fatfluffs.com/contact/).***